yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 > - Learn basic R functionalities and data structures
 > - Visualize data with R
 > - Be able to use R on GIS data
-> - Understand early stages of the data analysis pipeline, by playing with data
+> - Understand early stages of the data analysis pipeline by playing with data
-> - Prepare GIS data for the topological data analysis pipeline

 ---